VLety/fastApiProject/README.md

 > [!IMPORTANT]
 > In our project setup and installation we will use the name "fastApiProject" everywhere and domain name is fastapiproject.key-info.com.ua, which is done for clarity.
 But for your needs you should of course use your own names and your own domain.

-## Setup and deploy project to the "clear" AWS Ubuntu EC2 Instance:
+## Setup and deploy project to the "clear" AWS EC2 Ubuntu instance:
-> [!NOTE]
+> [!TIP]
+> For the EC2 instance, it is recommended to choose the Ubuntu 24.04 LTS OS type as it comes with Python 3.12 pre-installed but you can try other linux OS.
 > We will not consider the installation of EC2 instance via AWS console in this article as this is a separate topic, assuming that the necessary knowledge already exists.
 For PoC or Prototype project deployments, the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) will be sufficient [read more](https://aws.amazon.com/ec2/getting-started/).

-> [!TIP]
-> For the EC2 instance, it is recommended to choose the Ubuntu 24.04 LTS OS type as it comes with Python 3.12 pre-installed bur you can try other linux OS.

 > To proceed further, log in to the Linux console...

+### Install base software
-#### Update system
+Update system
 ```
 sudo apt update && sudo apt upgrade -y
 ```

-#### Install GIT
+Install GIT
 ```
 sudo apt -y install git
 ```
-#### Install common Python Dependencies
+Install common Python Dependencies
 ```
 sudo apt -y install build-essential libssl-dev libffi-dev python3-dev
 sudo apt -y install python3-pip